leongersen/noUiSlider/CONTRIBUTING.md

 # Issues
 Please, only use the issue tracker for **problems, bugs and feature requests**.

 For help with implementing this slider, ask your question on [stackoverflow](http://stackoverflow.com/questions/tagged/nouislider).
 I look a questions posted there daily, and you will get you an answer much faster.

+I can't debug screenshots or issues that do not include an example and required code to reproduce.

 # Pull requests
 - Detail (in the pull request comment) what your changes do.